If there is one subject that’s been debated more than any other in the world of copywriting it is the question of what works best:

 However, I also feel we must accept the fact that we are dealing with our general population having increasingly limited attention spans.

-What is needed though, is for us to pull out everything we have in our copywriting bag of tricks to make sure and cover every possible element of our sales message that could seal the deal in getting our product sold.
+Furthermore, what is needed is for us to pull out everything we have in our copywriting bag of tricks.
+To make sure and cover every possible element of our sales message that could seal the deal in getting our product sold.

-But it must be done without being packed with dense copy that’s hard to read or that runs on without sticking to the main point or just make it hard for your prospect to pay attention to.
+But it must be done without being packed with dense copy that’s hard to read.
+Or that runs on without sticking to the main point.
+Even more, that just makes it hard for your prospect to pay attention to.

-I decided to write out some specific steps I feel are important in telling your full sales message in a way where you won’t lose the attention of your audience.
+I decided to write out some specific steps to tell your full sales message in a way where you won’t lose the attention of your audience.

 This isn’t a complete guide to writing copy but will help you make sure your full sales message is read or heard and that you are not doing anything to drive away possible buyers.